Schloss Detmold

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the history and architecture of the palace.
-Check the official website for details.
+Guided tours may be available, providing deeper insights into the palace’s history and architecture.
+Check the official website for current offerings.

 What’s the best time to visit?